amdp-chauhan/complete-deployable-ml-solution/README.md

 http://{domain}/titanic-survival-classification-model/predict
  ```

-It accepts array of JSON of any record in return will give you a predicted Survival value in 0/1.
+It accepts list of JSON of test records in return will give you a predicted Survival values in 0/1.

 For example, for below input parameters: